 The Township invests its funds in interest bearing accounts and instruments.
 Earnings rates will fluctuate depending upon the interest rates received.
-The General Fund checking account was earning interest at a rate of two percent (2.00%) until the COVID-19 pandemic began in early 2020 when it was reduced by our banks.
-The certificate of deposit is earning 2.00% through July, 2023.
-With the Federal Reserve increasing interest rates to fight inflation, we estimated that interest income will be \$40,000 in 2023.
+The General Fund checking account was earning interest at a rate of two percent (2.00%) in 2023 after the increase in the inflation rate.
+The certificate of deposits are earning between 4.51% and 4.75% through October, 2024.
+With the Federal Reserve increasing interest rates to fight inflation, we estimated that interest income will be \$90,000 in 2024.